GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-1_rhino-interface.md

 Toolbars and dropdown menus can be useful when you're first learning Rhino, to help you discover and remember what's available, but as you get comfortable you'll execute pretty much all your commands by typing them directly into the command prompt.

-Type the word "box," followed by either `enter` or  `spacebar` to input the command.
-Then follow the prompts, clicking to choose two corners for the base of your box, and once more for the height.
-Use the perspective viewport this time, since the box is a 3D object.
+Type the word "box," followed by either `ENTER` or  `SPACEBAR` to input the command.
+Then follow the prompts, clicking to choose two corners for the base of your box, and once more for the height. **Use the perspective viewport** this time, since the box is a 3D object.

 ![modeling a box](images/12-1/drawing-a-box.gif#img-full)
 *Modeling a Box*